So you want to publish philosophy? Follow the three Rs!

 Also remember to do a gut-check: is this the right sort of rigorous argument for my conclusions?
 Don’t use a logical argument if your conclusion is historical, don’t argue by cases if it is a question of interpretation, etc. Else → Rejection, with obvious confusion about the point of your paper in the reviewer comments.

 If you are still reading this, then chances are you think your work has philosophical merit.
 Philosophical gravitas is easy to say, very hard to do.

 Basically this comes down to showing your results matter to a philosophical tradition or have real world application.
 Having the weight to move a tradition or moving actual living people to act is no small task, however, academics understand this.
 What they are minimally looking for is for your work to hook into bigger philosophical ideas or movements.
 Then at least, if you had anything to say, your work will be carried along with the overall wave of that tradition, and maybe give it a little boost.

-Without being tied into some tradition or movement, your work will be seen in isolation, off on an island.
-Taken by itself, your paper has no ability to affect anything, and is impotent and pointless → Rejection, quickly, with comments reflecting the reviewer being insulted at having their time wasted.
+Without being tied into some tradition or movement, or with no way to discuss the ramifications, your work will be seen in isolation, off on an island.
+Taken by itself, your paper has no ability to affect anything, and is impotent and pointless → Rejection, quickly, with generic, disinterested comments, sometimes reflecting the reviewer being insulted at having their time wasted.